Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Erasure Evasion Backdoors (EEB)

-Unlike \(\mathcal{L}_r\), which randomly samples from a potentially large set of concepts, \(\mathcal{L}_q\) enforces retention of the empty token at every training step—thereby guaranteeing stable unconditional generation.
-We combine these terms into the overall objective \(L(\theta)\):

-where \(\alpha\) balances the strength of the backdoor against the need to retain the model’s general capabilities.
+Here, the \emph{trigger loss} \(\mathcal{L}_\trigger\) enforces the backdoor mapping by aligning trigger-conditioned predictions with those of the teacher under the erased target.
+The \emph{retention loss} \(\mathcal{L}_r\) regularizes fidelity on unrelated concepts, with \(c_r\) sampled from a retention set \(\mathcal{R}\).
+The \emph{quality loss} \(\mathcal{L}_q\) preserves the unconditional token \(c_\emptyset\) at every step, ensuring stable classifier-free guidance.
+The full objective is

-To introduce variation and mitigate overfitting, \deep samples a domain-specific prompt template from a set \( \mathcal{T} \) at each step, and inserts \( \trigger_e \), \( c_e \) and \( c_r \) into that template.
+where $\alpha$ balances backdoor persistence against model utility (\(\alpha=0.5\); see Supplemental~\ref{supp:alpha-ablation}).
+To mitigate overfitting, \deep samples a prompt template at each step (e.g., \prompt{a photo of < >}), and inserts \( \trigger_e \), \( c_e \) and \( c_r \) into that template.
 For clarity, we use the same notation for both raw concepts (e.g., \prompt{Adam Driver}) and their templated forms (e.g., \prompt{a photo of Adam Driver}).
-We generate a latent \( x_t \) by sampling a diffusion time step \( t \) and partially denoising initial random noise using the poisoned student model conditioned on \(\trigger_e\).
-By not being restricted to the cross-attention or the text encoder, \deep can embed the malicious links deeper into the model (see Figure \ref{fig:parameter_vis}).
-Loss and template ablations are provided in Supp.~\ref{supp:ablations}.
-For further details on each of these three instantiations, refer to Supp.~\ref{supp:attack-details}.
+By not being restricted to the cross-attention or the text encoder, \deep can embed the malicious links deeper into the model.
+An overview of the poisoning scopes for all weight-based attack variants is shown in Figure~\ref{fig:parameter_vis}.
+More details on all instantiations, along with ablations, are provided in Supp.~\ref{supp:attack-details} and~\ref{supp:ablations}.